Costs grantholders can claim on a grant

 - visit neutron sources and synchrotron radiation facilities.

-You can also claim costs to cover caring responsibilities if you or any staff employed on your grant attend a conference or research meeting.
+You can also claim costs to cover caring responsibilities if you or any staff employed on your grant attend a conference.
 This includes childcare and any other caring responsibility you have, provided:

 - Wellcome is paying your salary